galatea-associates/galatea-hal/README.md

 ### Testing locally (on windows)

-Create a bot for yourself to test hal:  https://galaslack.slack.com/apps/manage/A0F7YS25R-bots .
-This bot should be called test-hal-<your name> (e.g. test-hal-raj).
-This will ensure that your changes don't break production hal.
-Note: be polite and disable your bot when you are not using it.

-To start your local version of hal, run the following steps:
+To start your local version of hal, run the following steps from a command prompt:
 - cd to your project root folder (i.e. where you have requirements.txt)
-- pip install -r requirements.txt
+- pip install -r requirements.txt (you should only have to do this when you run the bot for the first time on your computer OR the requirements file changes)
-- set SLACK_TOKEN=[YOUR TEST HAL BOT's SLACK TOKEN]
+- set SLACK_TOKEN=[YOUR TEST HAL BOT's SLACK TOKEN] (you should only have to set this once per command prompt instance)
-- set WIT_ACCESS_TOKEN=[YOUR WIT ACCESS TOKEN]
+- set WIT_ACCESS_TOKEN=[YOUR WIT ACCESS TOKEN] (you should only have to set this once per command prompt instance)
 - python ./bot/app.py

 Things are looking good if the console prints something like: